energywebfoundation/origin/docs/trade/exchange-core.md

 ```
 [source](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange/src/pods/trade/trade.service.ts)

 Created trades represent ownership changes in the exchange application.
-However, there is no ownership change on the blockchain until a user withdraws the EACs from the exchange.
+However, **there is no ownership change on the blockchain until a user withdraws the EACs from the exchange**.
 At this point, the EAC is no longer in the user's Exchange Account

 Orders with volumes that are not filled or only partially filled are active, while orders that are filled or canceled are no longer active.
 For every status change event, the order status is updated.
 If an order is canceled, the order status is changed to 'canceled' and is removed from the order book.